SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Introduction

-However, existing research has two major limitations in understanding autonomous vehicle behavior.
-First, mainstream studies focus on trajectory prediction tasks \cite{b4,b5}, which predict future positions given historical trajectories, but lack systematic explanations of why vehicles adopt certain behaviors, such as why autonomous vehicles choose to decelerate early in specific scenarios or what fundamental differences exist between autonomous vehicle lane-changing decisions and human driving.
-Second, deep learning–based vehicle behavior recognition methods achieve excellent classification performance on simulation-generated data \cite{b6}, but their black-box nature makes decision processes unexplainable.
-Traditional explainability methods face fundamental challenges: post-hoc analysis techniques such as SHAP value analysis \cite{b7} and attention mechanism visualization \cite{b8} can reveal feature importance but provide correlation rather than causation, failing to generate verifiable and generalizable behavioral rules.
-This lack of interpretability is a serious problem in safety-critical transportation domains, as regulators, insurance companies, and the public need to understand the decision logic of autonomous driving systems \cite{b9}.
+However, existing research has two major limitations in understanding AV behavior.
+First, mainstream studies focus on trajectory prediction tasks, which estimate future positions given historical trajectory data \cite{wang2026kept,b5}.
+While these approaches can achieve high predictive accuracy, they rarely provide systematic explanations for the underlying behavioral mechanisms, such as why AVs choose to decelerate earlier in specific traffic scenarios or how AV lane-changing strategies differ fundamentally from those of human drivers.
+Second, many deep learning-based vehicle behavior recognition methods achieve excellent classification performance on simulation-generated data, yet their decision processes remain unexplainable \cite{b6}.
+Traditional explainability methods, such as post-hoc analysis techniques using SHAP value analysis \cite{b7} or visualization of attention mechanisms \cite{b8}, can reveal correlations between input features and model outputs.
+However, they fails to generate verifiable and generalizable behavioral rules across different traffic environments.
+This lack of interpretability poses a serious problem in safety-critical transportation domains, where regulators, insurance companies, and the public need to understand the decision logic of AVs \cite{b9}.